OK OK OK I know! But I just had to use that title! After all it’s my blog, I built the thing and pay for it! Anyway…

 I own solar generators and panels.
 I use my solar panels and a solar generator when I go camping to charge my Sur Ron.
 I use a solar refrigerator as well.
 For me being able to use Level 2 charging stations is so much better than thinking that Cake or any other manufacturer will develop a portable solar solution for LEO bikes that can be carried with a rider.
 There is NO WAY I would haul those on my bike, so come on.
 For the solar uninformed they may think that strapping a solar panel to your back will charge the bike.
 HAHAHAHAHAHAHA

-I still get irritated about Cake’s press releases marketing an EV track in Sweden.
-How does that help me as an owner?
-Researching companies like Tucson EV and then working with Cake’s third party charging company in the Eastern European block so those of us who actually buy the product can recharge seems much more effective, at least in my mind.
+I get irritated about Cake’s press releases focusing their marketing an EV track in Sweden.
+How does that help me as an owner outside of Sweden?
+Or even within that country.
+Researching companies like Tucson EV who already produce an off home base charging solution and then working with Cake’s third party charging company in the Eastern European block so those of us who actually buy the product can recharge seems much more effective, at least in my mind.

-In my mind this opens up a whole new world of possibilities for the & series of Cake bikes.
-I really like that they talk about sustainability and exploring without disturbing.
+The ability to charge the bike at EVSE stations opens up a whole new world of possibilities for the & series of Cake bikes.
+I really like that they talk about sustainability and exploring with respect.
 But to not actively seek out what is important to owners and find solutions is a huge mistake.
 Initial collectors may have purchased the original Cakes, but SUSTAINED sales ‘is true evidence of sustainability’ as Cake puts it in their About Cake section.
 Some ‘may‘ think that I’m bitching too much about certain aspects of Cake.
 I look at it this way.
-If I didn’t own their product, only bitched about things without offering solutions like so often happens in forums then yes I’d be a total bitch.
-But to find solutions to problems I and other owners experience helps not only other owners, but if considered by Cake their brand as well.
+If I didn’t own their product, only bitched about things without investigating realistic alternatives like so often happens in forums then yes I’d be a total bitch.
+But to find solutions to real world limitations I and other owners experience helps not only other owners, but if considered and implemented by Cake then their brand as well.
 Company culture arrogance can sink a company quickly no matter how incredible the product.
 Cake USA’s service has been excellent in both communication and response.
 My sense is Cake Sweden may be the hang up in working with their existing user base to improve the product.
 Either way in order to be ‘sustainable’ in business listening and engaging your customer base is critical.
 Food for thought…

 I’m happy to have found a solution to my range issue.
-I’m pissed that Cake did not.
+I’m very disappointed that Cake did not.